 FAT GRAFTING TO THE BREAST

 Fat grafting to the breast can be an excellent option for a woman that wishes to increase her breast size, desires a more natural breast shape, and does not want to get breast implants or undergo a breast augmentation.
+For more about breast augmentation surgery in Houston simply call our office at (832) 734-5399 today.

 It is not a good option if a significant increase in size is desired.
 It can also be used in conjunction with other procedures to fill in defects or smooth and camouflage certain areas.